top of page

 How do you join?

-As a student in a Learning Community, you will participate in three co-creation sessions every ten weeks, working with professionals and other students.
-Additionally, you'll include a reflection in your report, describing what you have learned and how you have contributed.
-At the end of the project, you will present your results and insights to the partners.
+As a student in a Learning Community, you participate in two co-creation sessions every ten weeks, where you collaborate with professionals and other students.
+Additionally, you meet fellow students in a 2x sprint where you can give each other feedback informally.
+At the end of the project, you give a presentation to the partners in which you share the results and insights from your work.

 Interest form: